DMU-CTEC2902-2022/AppCompS_Team/README.md

 - [Final Project Submission](https://vle.dmu.ac.uk/webapps/blackboard/content/listContent.jsp?course_id=_599194_1&content_id=_5681433_1) || Week 25 Lab Session (w/c: 21/03/22)  ## Friday 15th April 2022 (Week 30), 16:00 (4pm)
 <br>
 Systems Analyst / Coordinator role @[Talha](https://github.com/Talhamemon25), @[Hassan](https://github.com/Hassaan2612) <br>
 [Talha](https://github.com/Talhamemon25) and [Hassan](https://github.com/Hassaan2612) will be analysing, modelling, designing the system and assign new issues to [Syed](https://github.com/No3Mc).
 They will be planning requirements, appropirate designs and documentation.
-They both will design new IT solutions, modify, enhance or adapt existing systems and integrate new features or improvements in order to improve system efficiency and productivity.
+They both will design new IT solutions, modify, enhance or adapt existing systems and integrate new features or improvements in order to improve system efficiency and productivity. <br>
 Developer role @[No3Mc/Syed](https://github.com/No3Mc) <br>
 - 👨‍🦯 Resolves issues and implements the proposed ideas. <br>
 - 📕 Debugs and executes to OO principles (e.g. encapsulation, inheritance and perhaps polymorphism) <br>